House of Romanov: Origins

-Silver coin: 1 ruble with the picture of Nikolai II Romanov dynasty – 1913 – On the obverse of the coin features two rulers: left Emperor Nikolas II in military uniform of the life guards of the 4th infantry regiment of the Imperial family, right Michael I in Royal robes and Monomakh's Cap.
+Silver coin: 1 ruble with the picture of Nikolai IIRomanov dynasty – 1913 – On the obverse of the coin features two rulers: left Emperor Nikolas II in military uniform of the life guards of the 4th infantry regiment of the Imperial family, right Michael I in royal robes and Monomakh's Cap.
 Portraits made in a circular frame around of a Greek ornament.

 The Romanovs share their origin with two dozen other Russian noble families.
 Their earliest common ancestor is one Andrei Kobyla, attested around 1347 as a boyar in the service of Simeon, the prince of Moscow and grand prince of Vladimir.
 Later generations assigned to Kobyla an illustrious pedigree.
 An 18th-century genealogy claimed that he was the son of the Old Prussian prince Glanda Kambila, who came to Russia in the second half of the 13th century, fleeing the invading Germans.
 Indeed, one of the leaders of the Old Prussian rebellion of 1260–1274 against the Teutonic order was named Glande.
 This legendary version of the Romanov's origin is contested by another version of descent from a boyar family from Novgorod.

 One of Kobyla's sons, Feodor, a member of the boyar duma of Dmitry Donskoy, was nicknamed Koshka ("cat").
 His descendants took the surname Koshkin, then changed it to Zakharin (descendants of Zakhary), which later split into two branches: Zakharin-Yakovlev (descendants of Yakov Zakharyevich) and Zakharin-Yuriev (descendants of Yuri Zakharyevich).
 During the reign of Ivan the Terrible, the former became known as Yakovlev (Alexander Herzen among them), whereas the grandchildren of Roman Yurievich Zakharyin-Yuriev changed their name to "Romanov".

 Feodor Nikitich Romanov was descended from the Rurik dynasty through the female line.
 His mother, Evdokiya Gorbataya-Shuyskaya, was a Rurikid princess from the Shuysky branch, daughter of Alexander Gorbatyi-Shuisky.
 A ninth generation ancestor of Michael I Romanov is Dimitri Konstantinovich.